• Skip to primary navigation

 Crossing the Road to Preserve Eggs

-Hopefully, you'll forgive the fowl puns, but I just couldn't help myself!
+Hopefully, you’ll forgive the fowl puns, but I couldn’t help myself!

-Remember that in your quest to extend your food storage with eggs, find a technique that you're comfortable with, get some eggs stored.
+Remember that in your quest to extend your food storage with eggs, find a technique that you’re comfortable with, get some eggs stored.
 Some of the techniques listed here may be a little outside of your comfort zone, but they are methods that have been used for years by others.
-I happen to be partial to freezing eggs to make them most versatile for me in cooking and baking down the road, but I do have a stash of commercially dried eggs saved for a rainy day.
+I am partial to freezing eggs to make them most versatile for me in cooking and baking down the road, but I have a stash of commercially dried eggs saved for a rainy day.

 Do you have a way that you preserve eggs that I haven't listed?
 Which one do you think you might try?
 I'd love to hear your comments below!